AhmedSaeed2305/FWD-advanced-track-online-storefront/README.md

 # Storefront Backend Project

+# node_modules folder and .env file are not inculded

+### the database runs on port: 3001

+### the server runs on prot:3000

+# Connect to database

+1 - Start by creating .env file which is excluded from this repo that contains the following environment variables:

+POSTGRES_HOST=127.0.0.1
+POSTGRES_PORT=3001
+POSTGRES_DB=online_storefront
+POSTGRES_TEST_DB=online_storefront_test
+POSTGRES_USER=postgres
+POSTGRES_PASSWORD=password123
+ENV=test
+BCRYPT_PASSWORD=extraPassword
+SALT_ROUNDS=10
+TOKEN_SECRET=secretString

+2 - Create a database on postgresql database with the name "online_storefront 3 - install all the dependencies for the project by using the following command: "npm install" 4 - Then you can run the following command in the console to create the tables required for the database and link them together: "db-migrate up"

+## schema structure

+1 - Table: user_table(user_id: serial perimary key, first_name: varchar, last_name: varchar, password: varchar)
+2 - Table: products_table(product_id: serial perimary key, name: varchar, price: integer, category: varchar) 3 - Table: orders_table(id: serial perimary key, quantity: integer, status: boolean, user_id: integer [references user_table], product_id: integer [references products_table])

+# USERS model

+## After you can start using the provided end point to create a user and get a new JWT

+1 - Create [new JWT token generated] "/new-user" [POST] 2 - first name, last name and password must be provided in the body of the request 3 - the password will get hashed and will not be stored as entered 4 - there is an authentication method for future password verifications to login

+## Next you can show or index all users using the following end points and you have to supply the JWT for each

+- Show [token required] "user?id=" [GET] id must be provided as a query params in the header
+- Index [token required] "/users" [GET]

+# PRODUCTS model

+## Then you can Create, get one product by id or get all products and you have to supply the JWT for each also

+1 - Create [token required] "/new-product" [POST] must provide name, price, category in the body of the request 2 - Show "/product?id=" [GET] id must be provided as a query params in the header 3 - Index "/products" [GET]

+# ORDERS model

+## Eventually you can Create new order or get current order or see all orders for a specific user with user id and with JWT

+- Create new order [token required] "/new-order" [POST] quantity, status: boolean, productId and userId must be provided in the body of the request
+- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET] id must be provided as a query params in the header
+- Show all orders by user Id [Token required] "/orders?id=" [GET] id must be provided as a query params in the header

+### to run unit tests "npm run test" script is used.

+### to run the server "npm start" script is used.

+## to build the ts files "npm run tsc" script is used.

+/////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.